-Readers are encouraged to submit manuscripts as regular full length papers reporting substantially novel methodology, technology, experimentation and high quality original results.
+Authors are encouraged to submit manuscripts as regular full-length papers reporting substantially novel methodology, technology, experimentation and high-quality original results.
 To qualify for publication, these must be previously unpublished and not be under consideration elsewhere.
-The Editor in Chief and the Associate Editor in charge will perform a quick review of the manuscript to determine the suitability of the paper for consideration by TNSRE based on its topical relevance, quality, and availability of expertise on the editorial board, and under such circumstances may return the paper without further review.
-Manuscripts will ONLY be accepted in electronic format through a new system called Manuscript Central.
+The Editor-in-Chief and the Associate Editor in charge will perform a quick review of the manuscript to determine the suitability of the paper for consideration by TNSRE based on its topical relevance, quality, and availability of expertise on the editorial board, and papers that are determined to be unsuitable will be returned without further review.
+Manuscripts will ONLY be accepted in electronic format through Manuscript Central.

-For purposes of qualifying for peer review and consideration for publication, authors must submit a properly executed copyright form in favor of IEEE, sign an Author consent form, agree to a mandatory page charge for overlength manuscripts or color figures, and prepare a manuscript according to the following guidelines:
+For purposes of qualifying for peer review and consideration for publication, authors must submit a properly executed copyright form in favor of IEEE, sign an author consent form, agree to a mandatory page charge for overlength manuscripts (>7 pages) and prepare their manuscript according to the following guidelines.
+Submitted manuscripts must be:

-- The abstract must be no more than 200 words for regular papers.
+- Abstract can be no more than 200 words for regular papers.

 - References should appear in a separate reference section at the end of the text body with items referred to by numerals in square brackets (IEEE format).
-References must be complete in the IEEE style as follows:
+See the template for details.

 Peer Review Process